chengjun/zh/_pages/cv.md

 # 工作论文
-1. **Cheng-Jun Wang**, Lihan Yan, Haochuan Cui * (2022).
+1. **Cheng-Jun Wang**, Lihan Yan, Haochuan Cui * (2023).
 Unpacking the Essential Tension of Knowledge Recombination: Analyzing the Impact of Knowledge Spanning on Citation Counts and Disruptive Innovation.
 R&R.
-2. Haochuan Cui, Tiewei Li *, **Cheng-Jun Wang** * (2022).
+2. Haochuan Cui, Tiewei Li *, **Cheng-Jun Wang** * (2023).
 Moving Up the Ladder of Abstraction: How to Span the Boundaries of Knowledge Space in the Online Knowledge Market?.
 R&R.
-3. Xinzhi Zhang, Zepeng Gou, Youqing Wu, **Cheng-Jun Wang** * (2022) Yesterday Once More: Collective Storytelling Constitutes the Success of Digital Cultural Products on Music Streaming Platforms.
+3. Xinzhi Zhang, Zepeng Gou, Youqing Wu, **Cheng-Jun Wang** * (2023) Yesterday Once More: Collective Storytelling Constitutes the Success of Digital Cultural Products on Music Streaming Platforms.
 In Submission.
 4. Yaotian Zhang, Gongjing Lu, Yixiao Sun, Zhicong Chen,  **Cheng-Jun Wang** * (2023) Let Us Not Wallow in the Valley of Despair: The Role of Emotion and Narrative in Affective Mobilization.
+In Submission.
+5. Bin Yang, Naipeng Chao, **Cheng-Jun Wang** * (2023) The Inequality of Engagement in Science Communication: The Spread of COVID-19-related Research on Twitter.
 In Submission.

 # 研究进展